-Numerator: Total expenditure for delivery of contracted palliative care and other expenditure supporting service delivery care services during the reporting period
+Total expenditure for delivery of contracted palliative care and other expenditure supporting service delivery

-Denominator: Number of clients who have received contracted palliative

-Silver Chain Group:

-[SILVER CHAIN SERVICE]

-[PATIENT IDENTIFIER]

-[APPOINTMENT DATES]

-St John of God Health Care Inc [Bunbury]:

-[UR]

-[ADMISSION_DATE] [DISCHARGE_DATE]

-[CLAIM_TYPE] [CARE TYPE]

-St John of God Health Care Inc [Murdoch]:

-[URN]

-[DISCHARGE DATE]
+[OBM Program Code] [Cost Centre L5 name] [Cost Centre Posting Code] [Account L2 code] {YTD amount}

-- Silver Chain Group: NAP DC - St John of God Health Care Inc [Murdoch]: Supplementary data from monthly contract activity reports. - St John of God Health Care [Bunbury]: annual activity report. - Bethesda Hospital: monthly contract activity reports (aggregated data).

-- A client is considered a public patient, inclusive of the patient's family members or carers accessing support services.
-Support services provided to family members or carers of the patient are in scope for this indicator, however these recipients are not counted as separate clients to the patient. - As new suppliers of contracted palliative care services are onboarded their data will be scoped for inclusion in this definition.

-Palliative care is an approach that improves the quality of life of individuals, including their family/carer, facing problems associated with life-threatening illness/condition, through the prevention and relief of suffering.
+Denominator: Number of clients who have received contracted palliative care services during the reporting period.
+Denominator data elements: Data Element/Data Set Silver Chain Group: [COMMUNITY SERVICE] [DwPersonId] [APPOINTMENT DATE] St John of God Health Care Inc [Bunbury]: [UR] [ADMISSION_DATE] [DISCHARGE_DATE] [CLAIM_TYPE] [CARE_TYPE] St John of God Health Care Inc [Murdoch]: [URN] [DISCHARGE DATE] Data Sources Silver Chain Group: NADC St John of God Health Care Inc [Murdoch]: Supplementary data from monthly contract activity reports.
+St John of God Health Care [Bunbury]: annual activity report.
+Bethesda Hospital: monthly contract activity reports (aggregated data).
+Guide for use A client is considered a public patient, inclusive of the patient's family members or carers accessing support services.
+Support services provided to family members or carers of the patient are in scope for this indicator, however these recipients are not counted as separate clients to the patient.
+As new suppliers of contracted palliative care services are onboarded their data will be scoped for inclusion in this definition.
+Disaggregation data elements: Data Element/Data Set Nil Data Source Nil Guide for use Nil Comments: • Palliative care is an approach that improves the quality of life of individuals, including their family/carer, facing problems associated with a life-threatening illness/condition, through the prevention and relief of suffering.
 Palliative care recognises the person and the importance and uniqueness of their family/carer.
 It serves to maximise the quality of life and considers physical, social, financial, emotional, and spiritual distress.
-Such distress not only
+Such distress not only influences the experience of having a life-limiting illness but also influences treatment outcomes.

-- influences the experience of having a life-limiting illness but also influences treatment outcomes. - Contracted palliative care includes both admitted and non-admitted services, and can include support and therapy services and patient transfer services. - Palliative care services include support and therapy services which can be provided to the patient and their family members or carers.
-Support and therapy services can be delivered independent of the patient. - The cost of delivering admitted patient care is inclusive of support and therapy services provided to the patient and their family members or carers. - St John of God Health Care Inc [Murdoch] and St John of God Health Care [Bunbury] provide palliative care services to admitted public patients over 18 years of age. - St John of God Health Care Inc [Murdoch] provide patient transport services.
+- Contracted palliative care includes both admitted and non-admitted services, and can include support and therapy services and patient transfer services. - Palliative care services include support and therapy services which can be provided to the patient and their family members or carers.
+Support and therapy services can be delivered independent of the patient. - The cost of delivering admitted patient care is inclusive of support and therapy services provided to the patient and their family members or carers. - St John of God Health Care Inc [Murdoch] and St John of God Health Care [Bunbury] provide palliative care services to admitted public patients over 18 years of age. - St John of God Health Care Inc [Murdoch] provides patient transport services.
 The cost for patient transport services is captured in the expenditure for this indicator.
 The activity for patient transport is not included. - The indicator does not capture contracted palliative care services that are funded on an ABF basis. - Cost centre allocation and apportionment of expenditure for this indicator will be reviewed annually.

+Representation class: Mean (average)

+Data type: Monetary amount

-Unit of measure: Currency Format: \$N.NNN
+Unit of measure: Currency

+Format: \$N,NNN